-Roy Mottram was born on 28th March 1917 in Harlesden, Middlesex, the sixth child of seven to parents Richard Henry (Harry) Mottram a commercial traveler in Sports Goods and Jane (Jennie) Wyke.
+Roy Mottram was born on 28th March 1917 in Harlesden, Middlesex, the sixth child of seven, to parents Richard Henry (Harry) Mottram a commercial traveller in Sports Goods and Jane (Jennie) Wyke.
 In September 1924 Richard died, Jennie as a single parent of seven children moved the family to Shropshire (Jennie was from Shrewsbury).
 Jennie’s elder brother owned tea rooms at The Chalet Pavilion in the picturesque Carding Mill Valley in Church Stretton, Shropshire, now owned by the National Trust.
 The family moved into the Chalet and Jennie ran the tea rooms until the outbreak of war in 1939.

 Roy was educated at the local school in Church Stretton and then went on to the Priory Grammar School for Boys in Shrewsbury.

 (The school is now a sixth form college but Roy is remembered there on the Roll of on Honour above the main entrance)

 After finishing school Roy went on to train as a dental technician at the local dental practice in Church Stretton, where Dennis, one of Roy’s elder brothers, 5 years older, already worked.